Updated on 2026-05-08 GMT+08:00

 NOTE:

-To reduce network latency, select a region nearest from which you will access the instance.
+To reduce network latency, deploy your DB instance in the region nearest to your workloads.
 Instances deployed in different regions cannot communicate with each other over a private network.
 After you buy an instance, you cannot change its region.

 DB Instance Name